D-optimal Designs with Ordered Categorical Data

-The result stated in Theorem~\ref{mindesigntheorem2} appears to be mysterious at the first sight, since it claims that the minimal number of experimental settings required could be strictly less than the number of parameters.
-We use the motivating example presented in Table~\ref{tab:odor} to interpret the reason.
-In the odor removal study, the main-effects cumulative link model (\ref{eq:gamma}) involves four independent parameters -- two $\beta$'s for the covariates ($d=2$) and two $\theta$'s for the intercepts ($J-1=2$).
-According to Theorem~\ref{mindesigntheorem2}, a minimally supported design may involve only three experimental settings.
-This apparent anomaly is due to the fact that, for multinomial responses with $J=3$ categories, we get two degrees of freedom (i.e., $Y_{i1}, Y_{i2}$) from each experimental setting.
-Due to the same reason, the optimal allocation of experimental units is often not uniform (see Section~4), contrary to the case of binary responses \citep{ymm2013, ym2014}.
+The minimal number of experimental settings required can thus be strictly less than the number of parameters.
+In the odor removal study, for example, the main-effects cumulative link model (\ref{eq:gamma}) involves four independent parameters -- two $\beta$'s for the covariates ($d=2$) and two $\theta$'s for the intercepts ($J-1=2$) -- while a minimally supported design could involve only three experimental settings.
+For multinomial responses with $J=3$ categories, we get two degrees of freedom from each experimental setting.
+Here the optimal allocation of experimental units is often not uniform (see Section~4), contrary to the case of binary responses (\cite{ymm2013, ym2014}).

 \fontsize{10.95}{14pt plus.8pt minus .6pt}\selectfont

 {\bf 3.
 D-optimal Approximate Design}